humphriesjm/routeme/README.md

-Starting point for an iOS project that uses the Google Maps iOS SDK and gets directions.
+#RouteMe

+RouteMe is an iOS app that shows you places of interest on a route.

+&copy; 2014 RouteMe, LLC.
+All rights reserved.